-Those lands within the Mixed-Use Employment designation (Schedule 2) that are also within Major Transit Station Areas, as shown on Schedule 1A, have the potential to support the integration of Employment Areas with non-employment uses to develop vibrant, mixed-use areas, and innovation hubs.
+Those lands within the Mixed-Use Employment designation (Schedule 2) that are also within Major Transit Station Areas, as shown on Schedule 1A, have the potential to support the integration of Employment Areas with non-employment uses to develop vibrant, mixed-use areas, and innovation hubs, as identified in Schedules 13A-N.

-- 2.2.8.18 Within the Mixed-Use Employment designation, where a Major Transit Station Area Study has been completed and approved through an amendment to this Plan, compatible new residential uses that do not conflict with the main employment uses may be permitted without the need for a Municipal Comprehensive Review process, subject to the relevant policies of this Plan and the Region of Peel Official Plan. - 2.2.8.19 In accordance with the study requirements outlined in the Region of Peel Official Plan, City-initiated Major Transit Station Area Studies will identify appropriate locations for retail, residential, commercial, and non-ancillary uses within the Mixed-Use Employment designation in the applicable Secondary Plan, provided that: - An overall net increase of jobs planned within the Major Transit Station Area is achieved.
+- 2.2.8.17 Within the Mixed-Use Employment (Office Mixed-Use) designation in the Major Transit Station Area Policies section, where a Major Transit Station Area Study has been completed, compatible residential uses may be permitted, subject to the relevant policies of this Plan and the Region of Peel Official Plan. - 2.2.8.18 In accordance with the study requirements outlined in the Region of Peel Official Plan, City-initiated Major Transit Station Area Studies may identify appropriate locations for retail, residential, commercial, and non-ancillary uses within the Mixed-Use Employment designation, subject to Regional review and approval. - 2.2.8.19 Where a City-initiated Major Transit Station Area Study has identified retail, residential, commercial, and non-ancillary uses within the Mixed-Use Employment (Office Mixed-Use) designation in the Major Transit

-- An employment land use designation is established to protect for major office uses, if appropriate. - c.
-The viability of the surrounding Employment designation is protected from introduced sensitive land uses and includes appropriate mitigation measures and setbacks. - d.
-Will strive to achieve a majority ratio of employment per hectare than population per hectare. - 2.2.8.20 Where a Major Transit Station Area Study identifies retail, residential, commercial, and non-ancillary uses within the Mixed-Use Employment designation, the following policies apply in support of creating 15-minute neighbourhoods: - a.
-The types of permitted services are of a scale that serve the local neighbourhood and employees working in designated Mixed-Use Employment such as grocery stores, civic uses, recreational, health and fitness uses and service commercial uses including but not limited to convenience commercial, retail, office and restaurants. - The permitted services described in subsection .a are encouraged to be located within the base of buildings or integrated within a building containing permitted Mixed-Employment uses.
+Station Area Policies section, the following policies apply in support of creating 15-minute neighbourhoods:

+- a.
+The types of permitted ancillary uses are of a scale that serve the local neighbourhood and employees such as commercial uses including but not limited to convenience commercial, retail, personal service, social services, child care, office and restaurants. - The permitted ancillary uses described in sub-section .a are encouraged to be located within the base of buildings or integrated within a building designated Mixed-Employment (Office Mixed-Use).